pnp/cli-microsoft365/docs/docs/user-guide/installing-cli.md

-# Installing the CLI for Microsoft 365
+# Install the CLI for Microsoft 365

 Thank you for your interest in the CLI for Microsoft 365.
 Following information will help you install the CLI for Microsoft 365 and keep it up to date.